-When you begin a temporary layoff, your contributions to the Dependent Care FSA stop.
+When you begin a temporary layoff, your contributions to the DepCare FSA stop.
 Your participation ends on the last day of the pay period following the pay period during which you go on leave.
 While you're laid off, you may continue to submit claims for eligible expenses you incurred before the layoff; expenses incurred during the layoff period generally aren't eligible.
+You and your spouse must be working or looking for work to participate in the DepCare FSA.

-Midyear Changes Allowed for the Dependent Care FSA
+Midyear Changes Allowed for the DepCare FSA